hampuslundblad/fullstack-osrs/sonarcube/readme.md

 colima start --cpu 2 --memory 8 --disk 10
 ```

-This start colima with a ram size of 8gb and disk space of 10gb.
+This starts colima with a ram size of 8gb and disk space of 10gb.